Should We Rewrite the Constitution? – What the Constitution Means to Me

 Research and Information

-The show goes beyond personal stories, Sheck researched the issues and rulings, sharing the case of the Town of Castle Rock versus Gonzales, where a woman sued the police department for failing to enforce a restraining order.
-This failure allowed her husband to abduct and murder their three children.
-The case went to the Supreme Court whose decision centered around the meaning of the word ‘shall’.
-She shares an audio clip of their debate which is a soulless glib discussion.
+Going beyond her family’s personal stories, Shreck’s research included issues and rulings to reinforce her argument.
+The case of the Town of Castle Rock versus Gonzales is an example: A woman sued the local police department for failing to enforce a restraining order, which allowed her husband to abduct and murder their three children.
+When the case finally wound up before the Supreme Court, the justices’ decision centered around the meaning of the word “shall.”
+Using an audio clip of their debate, Schreck presents a glib, soulless discussion.

 (Photograph by T. Charles Erickson)